-This is the hardest part – after exhausting and hot day in the garden you don’t want to hear about cleaning and storing your tools, but you MUST do it because it’s necessary for tool lifetime and your comfort.
+This is the hardest part – after an exhausting and hot day in the garden you don’t want to hear about cleaning and storing your tools, but you MUST do it because it’s necessary for tool lifetime and your comfort.

 As I said above, clean tools will stay sharp, good and lifetime will be a lot longer.
 The easiest way to clean them is to wash them.
-This is for extra clean gardeners – some companies are suggesting to clean sharp tools with soapy water so that they will stay clean from rust and it makes metal harder.
+This is for extra clean gardeners – some companies are suggesting to clean sharp tools with soapy water so that they will stay clean from rust and it makes the metal harder.
 There is one more good way to clean your tools – sand with oil.
-This mixture helps to clean pruning shears, shovel, and hoes.
+This mixture helps to clean pruning shears, shovels, and hoes.
 It also makes a small layer of oil, which helps to keep tools cleaner for a longer time.

 Once per season, it’s good to sharpen your tools.
 Fiskars are suggesting if you are using your tool very often, then sharpen every month.
 For moving parts, it’s good to put some oil time by time, so they will move like brand new and rust will not break them.
 Remember, every tool which has a spring, must be put together for storing, so the spring is in tension.
-This helps to keep spring in maximum tension.
+This helps to keep the spring in maximum tension.

-Cleaning your tools right after using will help to prevent diseases.
+Cleaning your tools right after use will help to prevent diseases.
 If your roses have disease and you are pruning them, and later with the same pruners you are cutting other flowers, there is a very high chance to bring that disease to another flower.

 Special care needs averruncators and all other cutting tools after using them on plants with diseases.
 You can also buy special cleaning products for tools in your local garden shop.